Double-digit deaths, record case increases show worsening COVID-19 outbreak in Rowan - Salisbury Post

 Additionally, all on-site alcohol consumption sales must end by 9 p.m.

-Currently, 2,514 North Carolinians are being hospitalized and 5,752 have died.
-The Triad Healthcare Preparedness Coalition region, where Rowan County sits, currently has the most hospitalizations at 728.
-The Triad region is currently using the plurality of ICU beds, 485, along with 3,755 of inpatient hospital beds and 250 ventilators.
+Currently, 2,577 North Carolinians are being hospitalized and 5,796 have died.
+The Triad Healthcare Preparedness Coalition region, where Rowan County sits, currently has the most hospitalizations at 744.
+The Triad region is currently using the plurality of ICU beds in the state 485, along with 3,755 of inpatient hospital beds and 250 ventilators.

 In Rowan County, 83 of the 108 available hospital beds and five of the 61 available ventilators are currently in use.